SteffiDorothy/Projects/credit card fraud detection/README.md

 ### **Key Features of the Model**
 * **Classification:** The model classifies transactions into two categories: fraudulent and legitimate.
 * **Feature Selection:** Selected features include transaction amount, time of day, location, and other relevant data points.
-We focus on reducing data imbalance and handling missing data to ensure the model's robustness.
+I focus on reducing data imbalance and handling missing data to ensure the model's robustness.
 * **Algorithms Used:**
   * Decision Trees
   * Random Forest